JamyJones/jjdgdjf/msg.md

-How can i update my version of c++ on linux
+How can i update the source lists on ubuntu